plone/volto/docs/source/blocks/core/container.md

 When building a custom block that uses a container as its base, you must pass your block's properties into the container.

-## Container properties
+## Container props

-The container has particular properties.
+The container component has particular properties:
-Currently only one property is supported, although others may be added in future releases.

 `direction`
 :   The arrangement of blocks in the container, either `horizontal` or `vertical`.